Introducing an emissions trading scheme (ETS) in Ukraine

-Title: Support for the Establishment of an Emission Trading Scheme (ETS) in Ukraine
+Title: Support for the establishment of an emissions trading scheme (ETS) in Ukraine

-Lead executing agency: Ministry of Ecology and Natural Resources of Ukraine (MENR)
+Lead executing agency: Ministry of Environmental Protection and Natural Resources of Ukraine

-Climate change has already had a noticeable impact all over the world and poses major challenges for national governments.
-Emission trading schemes are intended to help combat climate change.
-Governments set upper limits for greenhouse gas emissions in their countries.
-Companies then receive ‘emission allowances’, allowing them to emit specified quantities of greenhouse gases.
-Depending on their emissions, companies can either use these allowances themselves or sell them.
-The upper limit is reduced over time so that overall emissions fall.
+Climate change is having a noticeable impact all over the world and poses major challenges for national governments.
+Emissions trading schemes are intended to make a significant contribution to combating climate change.
+Under these schemes, governments set upper limits or ‘caps’ for greenhouse gas emissions in their countries.
+Companies then receive ‘emission allowances’, permitting them to emit defined quantities of greenhouse gases.

 Ukraine’s economy is traditionally dominated by heavy industry.
 In terms of economic output, the country’s carbon dioxide emissions are three times the EU average.
-Even by global standards, Ukraine’s emissions are still twice the average.
-This is one of the main reasons why Ukraine has made a commitment to develop its climate policy.
-One of the commitments under the Association Agreement between the European Union and Ukraine is introduction of an emission trading scheme, which Ukraine’s Ministry of Ecology and Natural Resources is responsible for establishing.
-This task is extremely challenging for the Ministry, as its resources are limited and it lacks relevant experience.
-The Ministry is receiving support as part of the Support for the Establishment of an Emission Trading Scheme (ETS) in Ukraine project.
+This is one of the main reasons why Ukraine has made a commitment to adapt its climate policy.
+One of the commitments under the Association Agreement between the European Union and Ukraine is the introduction of an emissions trading scheme (ETS).

-Ukraine establishes a nationwide emission trading scheme to help mitigate climate change.
+Ukraine establishes an emissions trading scheme to help mitigate climate change.